microsoft/react-native-windows/packages/@react-native-windows/bot-actors/README.md

       eventName: publish-failed
       payload: {...}
 ```

+We hope to add built-in support for existing Pipelines webhooks in the future.

 ## Responding to events
 The `ActorContext` provides an `octokit` object, which is an instance of `@octokit/rest`.
 This object allows